isidore/Refactoring.ChatGPT.Prompts/Prompt-ExtractParagraphs.md

 ]
 ```

-If you understand, respond "Ready to refactor", then I will give you the code.
+## Next Step
+if you understand this

+1. please REPLY with: "Which language is it in?"
+2. afterwards, REPLY with "Ok Let's refactor" and I will show you the code
+3. Provide the suggestions refactoring in the response format